Diogogrosario/Master-Thesis-Mobile-App/README.md

 # Master Thesis Mobile App

-Mobile application for masters thesis using VR technologies in Unity.
-This app would detect inputs on a mobile phone and send messages to the main application.
+Mobile application for master thesis using VR technologies in Unity.
+This app detects input on a mobile phone and sends messages to the main application using UDO